zilixx/Peer-study-platform-frontend/README.md

 **This is the frontend project repository, if you are looking for the backend project, checkout another repository inside this organization.**

 ## Setup
-We recommend to use JetBrains WebStorm as the development and testing IDE.
+We recommend to use JetBrains WebStorm.

 If you want to use VSCode instead, there are a few extensions we recommend for Vue.js development in the last section.